-Find a florist with similar taste as you (hint: you’ll be able to tell by the way they’ve designed their shop or the arrangements they show on their Instagram).
+Every Wedgewood Weddings venue has preferred florists, and our teams can vouch for their quality.
+But if you choose to go with a different florist, it's important to find one who has similar taste as you (hint: you’ll be able to tell by the way they’ve designed their shop or the arrangements they show on their Instagram).
 That way, you can rest easy knowing that they naturally design what you love, rather than asking someone to work against their strengths.

-When you go in for a consultation, it’s smart to bring several images of flowers/bouquets/weddings that you love as inspiration.
+When you go in for a consultation, it’s smart to bring several images of flowers/bouquets that you love as inspiration.
 Like we mentioned, you’re probably not a botanist, so trying to communicate your taste can be a challenge when you’re unfamiliar with the names of certain flowers, plants, and greenery.

 That being said, it’s incredibly important to go into a floral consultation with an open mind.
 The florist can fill you in on what types of florals fit your overall style, what’s in season, and what’ll fit your budget.
 That’s why you hire them in the first place—they have the expertise and the eye for design!

 There are also some season-specific concerns you’ll need to consider beyond what’s in season.
-If it’s hot, you need to be aware that some flowers can’t make it all day—they’ll wilt around the three hour mark.
+If it’s hot, you need to be aware that some flowers can’t make it all day—they’ll wilt around the three-hour mark.
 Also, flowers can surprisingly be heavy to carry around all day.
 A good florist will already have workarounds in mind if you’re asking for something that could potentially droop or feel burdensome!

 It's a huge benefit if your florist is familiar with your venue.
 Knowing the team and where to go on the day of your wedding can save time for everyone.
 Be sure they’ve visited your venue before your event and have seen exactly where your arrangements will be placed so they can adapt to the building’s features.